UTS-eResearch/ocfl-nginx/doc/ocfl-nginx.md

 If this variable is set to `on`, ocfl-nginx will serve earlier versions of files.
 Otherwise, only the HEAD version will be available, and versions in URLs will be ignored.

+### $oclf_resolver

+Used to set what method is used to resolve OIDs on the URL to an OCFL path.

+- pairtree - use the pairtree algorithm
+- solr - look up the OID in solr

+If `solr` is chosen, all access to resources will be mediated through a solr lookup.

+If `ocfl_solr` is configured for a repository, the default resolver is `solr`, otherwise it's `pairtree`.

 ## Sample config

 Sample config for a server with a single ocfl repository.